Police admit Texas shooting suspect ‘could be anywhere’

 The US is setting a devastating record pace for mass killings in 2023.
 The violence is sparked by a range of motives: murder-suicides and domestic violence; gang retaliation; school shootings and workplace vendettas.

-Anyone with information regarding Mr Oropeza’s whereabouts is asked to call the FBI at 936-653-4367.
+Anyone with information regarding Mr Oropesa’s whereabouts is asked to call the FBI at 936-653-4367.

-Note: This article was amended on May 2 2023.
-It originally contained an incorrect spelling of the suspect’s name, as this was how the FBI initially identified him.